Jatkin41/website/README.md

 # My (Very WIP) Website
 Website created for fun.

-This project currently uses HTML, CSS, and Bootstrap.
+This project currently uses HTML, CSS, and a sprinkle of JavaScript.

 **TO DO**
 - Organise files into appropriate folders
+- Finish populating pages
+    - Home
+    - About
     - Photography page
-    - Convert other.html to photography.html
         - Add gallery sections for different locations/dates
-    - Create folder to store images
+    - Other (if page needed)
 - Light/Dark mode